dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint.rst

 Blender provides a set of helper tools for Weight Painting.
 The tools are located in the weight tools panel.

-The weight paint tools are full described in the :doc:`Weight Paint Tools <modeling/meshes/vertex_groups/weight_paint_tools>` page
+The weight paint tools are full described in the :doc:`Weight Paint Tools </modeling/meshes/vertex_groups/weight_paint_tools>` page

 Weight Painting for Bones
 *************************

 This is probably the most often used application of weight painting.
 When a bone moves, vertices around the joint should move as well, but just a little, to mimic the stretching of the skin around the joint.
 Use a "light" weight (10-40%) paint on the vertices around the joint so that they move a little when the bone rotates.
-While there are ways to automatically assign weights to an armature (see the :doc:`Armature section <rigging>`), you can do this manually.
+While there are ways to automatically assign weights to an armature (see the :doc:`Armature section </rigging>`), you can do this manually.
 To do this from scratch, refer to the process below.
 To modify automatically assigned weights, jump into the middle of the process where noted:

 - Create an armature.
 - Create a mesh that will be deformed when the armature's bone(s) move.